Poeschl/BrettButler/README.md

 It is just a basic setup with traefik as reverse proxy on `http`.
 Depending on the environment a certificate for TLS is recommended.

+### Plausible tracking

+If configured the application can be monitored with [Plausible](https://plausible.io/).

+To enable this set the environment variable `VITE_PLAUSIBLE_DOMAIN` and if you are running on a self-hosted instance `VITE_PLAUSIBLE_API_HOST`.
+An example is shown in the deploy docker-compose.

 ## Note

 This software will get no versioning and lives on the bloody main branch.